 For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death.
-2 Corinthians 2v10 ESV
+2 Corinthians 7v10 ESV

 Part of repentance is to express what we feel to God & others.
 Which requires admitting to ourselves what we really think & feel.
 Even healthy, godly grief unexpressed can turn into unhealthy worldly grief with regret.
 However, this is not just true of grief but of all emotions.
 For godly emotions to remain so they need to be expressed and for worldly emotions to be processed & dealt with they too must be expressed as part of turning to God (repentance).

 By definition emotions or feelings must be expressed in some form or way.
 An unexpressed emotion is a suppressed & therefore incomplete emotion.
 The only alternative to emotions being expressed is for them to be inverted in on our-self.
 That is for them to become focussed on & centred upon ‘self’ rather than God and others.
 This is the exact opposite of what emotions are for.
 They are for us to feel internally what is going on externally.
 Not to obsess with ourselves, but to delight in God and care for others.
 This is the difference between godly grief and worldly grief; godly emotions and worldly emotions.

-Sometimes we use the phrase ‘my feelings are hurt’.
+Sometimes we use the phrase ‘you hurt my feelings’.
 I would like to suggest that often when we say this or something similar it is actually our pride that is hurt.
-It is our concept or perception of self that has been wounded.
+It is our concept or perception of ‘self’ that has been wounded.
 The identity & glory I attribute to myself has been challenged and it is this that I feel.